MiroFish cost and pricing for practical scenario work.

 Decision

-Start with Starter for occasional single-person reviews, choose Pro when you expect repeated runs, and talk to support when reports need review process or private deployment planning.
+Use Free to test the workflow, move to Starter for occasional single-person reviews, choose Pro when you expect repeated runs, and talk to support when reports need review process or private deployment planning.

 Boundary